-The origin of this dressing seems to have come from the Thousand Islands region in upstate New York and Canada that boarders Lake Ontario and the St. Lawrence River.
-The dressing contains chunky ingredients that resemble thousand of tiny islands.
+The origin of this dressing seems to have come from the Thousand Islands region in upstate New York and Canada that borders Lake Ontario and the St. Lawrence River.
+The dressing contains chunky ingredients that resemble thousands of tiny islands.

 Chili sauce is a ketchup-based sauce used as a condiment.
 You can usually find it in the grocery store aisle near the ketchup and barbecue sauces.
 Heinz is a major brand.